 Plus, as Megan McArdle noted last year in The Atlantic:

 “…there’s very little evidence that restricting the number of cabs improves the lot of the people who drive them, rather than the lot of the companies that, by and large, own the licenses…any excess profits from restricting entry tend to accrue not to the drivers, but to the people who own the right to drive.”

 Unfortunately, Chicago’s medallion and license cap system is common in cities.
 One man owns 13 percent of all cab licenses in New Orleans.
 The Institute for Justice has long battled these cartels and is currently fighting anticompetitive transportation restrictions in Portland, Milwaukee, and Tampa.
-And IJ has helped open the market for “dollar vans” in New York City, as explained in the video below:
+And IJ has helped open the market for “dollar vans” in New York City.

 Nick Sibilla is a writer at the Institute for Justice